Row-clustering of a Point Process-valued Matrix: Numerical Examples

-we apply our method to a real-world Twitter dataset consisting of the postings of the official accounts of America's top $500$ universities from April 15, 2021 to May 14, 2021.
+\textbf{Twitter Dataset.} The Twitter dataset consists of the postings of the official accounts of America's top $500$ universities from April 15, 2021, to May 14, 2021.
 The data set was scraped from Twitter with the API $\texttt{rtweet}$~\cite{kearney2019rtweet}.
-It involves three categories of postings (tweet, retweet and reply), so that $R=3$ in this study.
+The dataset involves three categories of postings (tweet, retweet, and reply), indicating $R=3$ in this study.
 As a result, the dataset contains $n=500$ Twitter accounts for $m=30$ consecutive days with a total of $233,465$ time stamps.

+\textbf{Chicago City Taxi Dataset} The City of Chicago collected the information of all taxi rides in Chicago since 2013 \footnote{ \url{https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew}}.
+Each trip record in the dataset consists of drivers' encrypted IDs, pick-up/drop-off time stamps, and locations (in the form of latitude/longitude coordinates).
+We gathered the trips of 9,000 randomly selected taxi drivers from Jan 1 to Dec 31, 2016, and more than 19 million trip records were picked.
+We mapped the pick-up coordinates to their corresponding zoning types according to Chicago Zoning Map Dataset\footnote{\url{https://data.cityofchicago.org/}}, which divides the city into nine basic zoning districts\footnote{\url{https://secondcityzoning.org/zones/}}, including Residence (R), Business (B), Commercial (C), Manufacturing (M), etc. For this data set, we have $n=9000$, $m=366$, and $R=9$.

+\textbf{Credit Card Transaction Dataset.} The dataset contains $641,914$ transaction records of $5,000$ European credit card customers ($n=5000$) during the period covering January 1 to December 31, 2016 ($m=366$).
+We applied the univariate model ($R=1$) without event marks to the dataset.

-We evaluate and compare clustering stability based on a measure called \emph{clustering consistency} via $K$-trial cross validations \cite{tibshirani2005cluster,von2010clustering}, as there is no ground truth clustering labels.
+We evaluate and compare clustering stability based on a measure called \emph{clustering consistency} via $K$-trial cross-validations \cite{tibshirani2005cluster,von2010clustering}, as there are no ground truth clustering labels.
 The detailed definition of \emph{clustering consistency} and other real data example details are included in Supplementary S.4.